vsavkin/hammock/README.md

 ## No Active Record

 Angular is different from other client-side frameworks.
 It lets us use simple framework-agnostic objects for our components, controllers, formatters, etc. Making users inherit from some class is against the Angular spirit.
 This is especially true when talking about domain objects.
 They should not have to know anything about Angular or the backend.
 Any object, including a simple 'Map', should be possible to load and save, if we wish so.
 That's why Hammock does not use the active record pattern.
-There library makes NO assumptions about the objects it works with.
+The library makes NO assumptions about the objects it works with.
 This is good news for FP and DDD fans.